 Consider the previously discussed physical property of reflected light: reflected light propagates away from the mirror at the same angle at which it was incident, and in the case of relatively low angles of incidence, it’s not reflected back into the camera.
 However, the scattered light off any individual surface detail that does happen to reflect into the camera produces what might be termed feature-specific contrast (Fig 4).
 Using this technique, we can effectively inspect a mirrored reflective surface for defects, or read/verify a bar code beneath a specular reflective plastic cover – both otherwise unreadable using standard bright field lighting.

-Examples of Bright Field vs. Dark Field Lighting Techniques
+Examples of Bright Field Illumination vs. Dark Field Illumination Techniques

 Figures 5a and 5b illustrate another example of the robustness of dark ﬁeld vs. bright ﬁeld lighting for some common inspections.
 The image in Fig. 5a was captured with a standard coaxial-oriented (a.k.a. – on-axis) Bright Field Ring Light, whereas the image in Fig. 5b was generated by a Linear Bar Light (Fig. 5c – AL4424-660 BALA), oriented from the side in classic dark ﬁeld geometry.